 5. Drink at Sommaripa Consolato

-View from the balcony of 'Sommaripa Consolato' - credits: www.moregreece.com
+View of fishing boats from the balcony of 'Sommaripa Consolato' - credits: www.moregreece.com

 6. Walk in the Valley of Butterflies